-How to Get a Baby to Sleep in Crib – 6 Effective Ways
+How to Get Your Baby to Sleep in the Crib: 6 Simple Tips for Parents

-Your little one loves to fall asleep in your arms when you feed them or when you take them in a car.
-But the moment you put your baby in the crib, they may start crying and throw tantrums.
-Training your baby to sleep separately in the crib can be a challenging task as your baby might cry excessively on being separated from you, and you may give in and take him in your arms to soothe him.
-While we understand that it may be hard for you as a parent to put your baby to sleep in a crib, but you have to make him sleep in a crib someday or the other, and the sooner you do it, the easier it will be for you and for your baby!
+Your little one loves to fall asleep in your arms when you feed them or when you take them in a car seat.
+But the moment you put your baby in the crib, they may start crying and throwing tantrums.
+Training your baby to sleep separately in the crib can be a challenging task, as your baby might cry excessively on being separated from you, and you may give in and take him in your arms to soothe him.
+While we understand that it may be hard for you as a parent to put your baby to sleep in a crib, you have to make him sleep in a crib someday or the other, and the sooner you do it, the easier it will be for you and for your baby.
+But, how to get a baby to sleep in a crib?
+Let’s understand that.

-When Can Your Baby Start Sleeping in Crib?
+When Can Your Baby Start Sleeping in a Crib?

 There is no direct answer to this question.
 It would very likely depend on how old your child is and also on how comfortable you are with him sleeping away from you.

-You will probably be more worried than the baby when making him sleep separately.
-It is better to place his crib in your bedroom for the first few weeks.
+You will probably be more worried than the baby when putting him to sleep separately.
+It is better to place his crib in your bedroom for the first few weeks or at least the first six months (1).
+It is never safe to let your baby sleep in your bed (2).
 This will help you understand his sleeping patterns, breathing noises, and hunger signals.
 All this will help you to monitor the baby when he is sleeping in a different room.

 However, there are some parents who are comfortable with the baby sleeping in a separate room, only after a few months.
 If you are one of them, there is nothing to be worried about.
 If the baby’s sleeping pattern allows it, you can put the crib in a separate room.
-But make sure that you install monitoring devices to make sure that baby is safe while sleeping in the crib.
+But make sure that you install monitoring devices to make sure that the baby is safe while sleeping in the crib.
+Also, look for your baby’s sleep cues, like eye rubbing, yawning, crying, fussiness, or turning away from you, to help you understand that it is time for their crib sleep (3).
+Put your baby to the crib when they are tired or sleepy but still awake (4).

 6 Tips to Make an Infant Sleep in a Crib